-One of the best donor-centric marketing strategies is to invite your most engaged prospects to small, exclusive events, whether virtually or in-person.
+One of the best donor-centric marketing strategies is to invite your most engaged prospects to small, exclusive events, either virtually or in person.
 This can help them feel more connected to your team and mission, as well as help them meet other loyal supporters.

-Though the standard marketing funnel generally outlines the process a customer goes through before buying a product, it’s a helpful tool when it comes to nonprofit marketing as well.
+Though the standard marketing funnel generally outlines the process a customer goes through before buying a product, it’s especially helpful when it comes to nonprofit marketing, as well.
 Your donors are evaluating your nonprofit as something they’d like to invest their money into.

 When cultivating prospects, these events are for those at the bottom of the funnel — or the “conversion” stage.
 In other words, they’re very close to making a planned gift.
-They’ve been responsive and engaged during the cultivation process, and just need a few more touchpoints to commit.
+They’ve been responsive and engaged during the cultivation process and only need a few more touchpoints to commit.

-The focus of these events should be to learn more about your prospects, and educate them on the impact their legacy gift could have instead of on what your organization needs.
-Have copies of your one-pager or brochure on hand — this can be a great way to follow-up with those who express verbal interest at your event.
+The focus of these events should be to learn more about your prospects and educate them on the impact their legacy gift could have instead of on what your organization needs.
+Have copies of your one-pager or brochure on hand — this can be a great way to follow up with those who express verbal interest during your event.

-You should also introduce them to key members of your nonprofit, like your board or executives.
+You should also introduce them to key leaders of your nonprofit, like your board members or executives.
 This will make them feel like valued and important members of your organization.

 - Informational luncheons, where you can provide more information about planned gifts